BerghzG/My-Portfolio/README.md

 6. <a href="https://github.com/BerghzG/My-Portfolio/tree/main/PyGame%20Project">Ping Pong Game:</a>
    This is a ping pong game project developed in Python with the Pygame library, inspired by the classic Atari game.
 The goal is to provide a fun and nostalgic experience for players, recreating the atmosphere of retro games.

-7. <a href="https://berghzg.github.io/My-Portfolio/Bootstap%20Portifolio/">First Personal Portfolio Website </a>This site was created to provide an overview of who I am and what I can offer.
+7. <a href="https://berghzg.github.io/My-Portfolio/Bootstap%20Portifolio/">Portfolio Website: </a>This site was created to provide an overview of who I am and what I can offer.
 I used HTML for structuring, CSS for styling and Bootstrap to ensure a responsive and modern design.

-8. <a href="">Web Blog </a>This project is a personal blog, developed with Node.js, Express, EJS, CSS, Bootstrap and JavaScript, where the user can create, edit and delete their posts as they wish.
+8. <a href="">Web Blog: </a>This project is a personal blog, developed with Node.js, Express, EJS, CSS, Bootstrap and JavaScript, where the user can create, edit and delete their posts as they wish.
 The blog is completely offline, that is, all information is stored locally on the user's machine.
 However, if the user chooses to use incognito mode, all posts created during that session will be lost when closing the application.

 9.